SrivatsaRv/elk-stack-setup-final/README.md

 - Start `generate_requests.sh` script for load generation , index created will be - `updated-logs-index`
 - Ensure your Gitlab runner is working , with `gitlab-runner status` , and you receieve `gitlab-runner: Service is running`
 - Ensure `Elasticsearch is running over https` a nd `Kibana is running http` for setup similarity
+- Note Logstash Container takes at least a minute to come up , wait for it.
+Successfully started Logstash API endpoint will be the message.
 - Peform tests mentioned in capability